- Bargain Items are brand-new products that have been dinged, dented, or scuffed, but are otherwise in usable condition.

-Discovering Music Set (Text/WB/DVDs) 2nd EditionIn this revised and expanded 2nd edition, course components include a set of 8 DVDs, a spiral-bound workbook, a textbook, and access to online music and other resources.
-These are all included in the Discovering Music Set.
+The Discovering Music Set (Text/WB/DVDs) comes with everything you need!
+In this revised and expanded 2nd edition, course components include a set of 8 DVDs, a spiral-bound Student Workbook, and Textbook.

 This course combines music history (learning about composers) with music appreciation (learning about their music) and shows how they interweave with as well as impact the intricate fabric of western culture.
 The scope of the course is breathtaking – a survey of 300 years (right before 1600 to the edge of WWI) of Western Music and the Arts.
 The author, Carol Reynold, is a well-loved professor of music history who supplies students with an abundance of primary and secondary sources and encourages her students to learn from them.

-The textbook is 235 pages with lessons to read, vocabulary, lists of “Who's Who" and a glossary.
+The Textbook is 235 pages with lessons to read, vocabulary, lists of “Who's Who" and a glossary.
 There are 17 units covering:

 - Using music history to unlock western culture